MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 >
 >The LLM will be good at processing and responding to English text.
 It will be able to understand and generate English text well.
 But it will not be able to do the same for any other languages.<br> But, note that while <i>FineWeb</i> is derived from English text sources, a new and language-wise broader <a target="_blank" href="https://huggingface.co/datasets/HuggingFaceFW/fineweb-2">FineWeb 2</a> is in the making, allowing training models that will then be able to pretrain to be good at multiple languages in the future.

 After passing the raw CommonCrawl data through the preprocessing pipeline, HuggingFace attained *FineWeb*.
 But what does this dataset actually look like now?
 Luckily HuggingFace just shows us with its [Dataset Preview](https://huggingface.co/datasets/HuggingFaceFW/fineweb) feature:

 <center>
 <img src="./img/hf_fineweb_viewer.png" style="width: auto; height: 375px;" />
 </center>

-**What are we seeing here?**<br>This is an excerpt of a table.
+**How can we make sense of this?**<br>This is an excerpt of a table.
 Fundamentally, each row of this table is an entry in the *FineWeb* dataset.
 Each row for example contains an entry in the `text` column.
 This is the text that *CommonCrawl* had retrieved from some corner of the internet and that underwent HuggingFace's thorough *data preprocessing*.

 But there's more than just the `text` column.<br>The *FineWeb* dataset contains the following columns for each crawled website: